 Centripetal force.
-The centripetal force is the radial component of the net force acting on a body when the problem is analyzed in an inertial system.
+The centripetal force is the radial component of the net force acting on a body when the problem is analyzed in a polar coordinate system.
 The force is inward toward the instantaneous center of curvature of the path of the body.
 The size of the force is mv2/r, where r is the instantaneous radius of curvature.
-See: centrifugal force.

 cgs.
-The system of units based upon the fundamental metric units: centimeter, gram and second.
+The system of units built upon the basic metric units: centimeter, gram and second and a few others.